State drops appeal agst Davide Cervia damages

 13 Novembre 2018

-Rome, November 13 - The Italian State on Tuesday dropped an appeal against a symbolic one-euro damages payment to the family of Davide Cervia, a cyberwars expert and army sergeant who was kidnapped 28 years ago.
+Rome, November 13 - The Italian State on Tuesday dropped an appeal against a symbolic one-euro damages payment to the family of Davide Cervia, a cyberwars expert and navy sergeant who disappeared 28 years ago.
 The damages were ordered by a court which said the family's rights to the truth had been breached.
-Defence Minister Elisabetta Trenta said Tuesday she "recognised the errors of the State, towards a family that deserves respect and truth".
+Defence Minister Elisabetta Trenta said Tuesday the appeal was being pulled and she "recognised the errors of the State, towards a family that deserves respect and truth".
 Cervia disappeared mysteriously in Velletri in 1990.
-It was later shown that he was kidnapped. photo: Cervia's wife Maria Grazia
+It was later shown that he was kidnapped.
+The family received various reports over the years saying Cervia had been killed in a bombing in Baghdad or other places in the Middle East.
+But it is still fighting for the truth. photo: Cervia's wife Marisa Gentile Cervia

 Lascia il tuo commento